LiSeCo: Linear Semantic Control for Language Generation: Optimal Controller for Language Generation

 The optimal controller aims to keep latent trajectories out of the unsafe region without compromising output quality.
 That is, we perform constrained optimization where latent trajectories maximally approximate the original ones (proxying text quality) while avoiding the unsafe region as defined by the probe.
 This gives rise to the following optimization problem:

-Optimization problem \ref{eqn:global_control} aims to find the minimum $l_2$-norm intervention\footnote{The choice of $L_2$ norm is standard in classical optimal control problems.
-The $L_2$ norm is usually interpreted as energy, or effort, of the control input to steer the system.
-In this context, it can be seeing as trying to minimize the ``effort” of the intervention.
-Moreover, the fact that $L_2$ is also used to measure distances in an Euclidean space, like the embedding space that we consider in this work, makes it an appropriate choice to measure the ``similarity” between the intervened representation and the original one.} $\theta_t$ for $t\in\mathcal T$ (Eq. \ref{eqn:global_cost}) that satisfies the following constraints: Eq.~\ref{eqn:constr_probe} requires the modified activation $x_t+\theta_t$ be classified as disallowed by the probe $\nu\circ W_t^\intercal$; Eq.~\ref{eqn:constr_layer} captures LM dynamics, i.e., layer $t$ maps the modified activation $x_t, \theta_t$ to the next latent state $x_{t+1}$; Eq.~\ref{eqn:constr_init} states that the LM's input embeds the input context, so that interventions are \emph{context-dependent}.
-The intervention that solves optimization problem \ref{eqn:global_control} is \emph{guaranteed by construction} to keep the intervened activations $\tilde x_t$ $\forall t\in\mathcal T$ in the allowed region.
+where $s$ is the prompt sequence string.
+Optimization problem \ref{eqn:global_control} aims to find the minimum $l_2$-norm intervention $\theta_t$ for $t\in\mathcal T$ (Eq. \ref{eqn:global_cost}) that satisfies the following constraints: Eq.~\ref{eqn:constr_probe} requires the modified activation $x_t+\theta_t$ be classified as disallowed by the probe $f_t$; Eq.~\ref{eqn:constr_layer} captures LLM dynamics, i.e., layer $t$ maps the modified activation $x_t, \theta_t$ to the next latent state $x_{t+1}$; Eq.~\ref{eqn:constr_init} states that the LLM's input embeds the input context, so that interventions are \emph{context-dependent}.
+The intervention that solves optimization problem \ref{eqn:global_control} is \emph{guaranteed by construction} to keep intervened activations $\tilde x_t$ $\forall t\in\mathcal T$ in the allowed region.

-Whether concept avoidance, detoxification, sentiment control, etc. is expressed as a cost or a constraint depends on the use case.
-Other approaches, in contrast to ours, encode concept avoidance in the optimization objective, but not via hard constraints \citep{dathathri2019plug,hernandez2023inspecting}.
+Whether attribute control is expressed as a cost or a constraint depends on the use case.
+Other approaches, in contrast to ours, encode attribute control in the optimization objective, but not via hard constraints \citep{dathathri2019plug,hernandez2023inspecting}.
 LiSeCo's constrained optimization framework also permits this interpretation by relaxation of constraints; though we leave its testing to future work, we state its equivalent problem and prove its \emph{closed-form optimal solution}, which has only been empirically approximated by hyperparameter search in the literature \citep{li2023inferencetime}, in \Cref{app:ablation}.